zeefromzee/Quantum-KeyGen/CODE_OF_CONDUCT.md

 ### Appeals Process

-Individuals who believe they have been unfairly sanctioned may submit an appeal in writing to [YOUR EMAIL ADDRESS] within 30 days of the enforcement action.
+Individuals who believe they have been unfairly sanctioned may submit an appeal in writing to zeelg322@gmail.com within 30 days of the enforcement action.
 The appeal should include:

 1. A description of the incident and the enforcement action taken
 2. Reasoning for why the action should be reconsidered